-Because I am the author of my life, I was ending the book too soon.
-I had already determined what every future chapter of my life would be because I was stuck in the story of the past.
+I realized that I was the author of my own life, but I was ending the book too soon.
+I had already determined what every future chapter of my life would be like because I was stuck in the story of the past.

 I finally recognized that if I wanted my future chapters to be different than before, then I must change the narrative.

 I realized that it wasn’t my divorce, losing five jobs or even balancing single motherhood that was the problem.
 It was how I viewed these situations and the story I kept telling myself.

 I allowed what happened to determine my life’s plans for the worse when I should’ve allowed the pain to turn my story into something purposeful.